Pointer (computer programming): Perl

 The Perl programming language supports pointers, although rarely used, in the form of the pack and unpack functions.
 These are intended only for simple interactions with compiled OS libraries.
 In all other cases, Perl uses references, which are typed and do not allow any form of pointer arithmetic.
 They are used to construct complex data structures.

+Rust

+The Rust language has pointers, however raw pointers must be wrapped inside unsafe blocks.
+Most operations with raw pointers can be found in std::ptr.
+Otherwise, using smart pointers Rust has the following: